Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

 \begin{lem} Let $(a, b, c, d, e, f)$ be a 6-tuple defining a hexagon in $\calt(S)$ of type 2 with $a$ and $d$ BP-vertices.
 Then the equalities $\pi(b)=\pi(c)$ and $\pi(e)=\pi(f)$ hold, and $\pi(a)$ and $\pi(d)$ are disjoint and distinct. \end{lem}

 \begin{proof} The first two equalities hold because any of $b$, $c$, $e$ and $f$ are h-vertices, $b$ and $c$ are adjacent, and $e$ and $f$ are adjacent.
 Let $A$, $B$, $C$ and $D$ be representatives of $a$, $b$, $c$ and $d$, respectively, such that any two of them intersect minimally.
 We identify a curve in $S$ with a curve in $\bar{S}$ through the inclusion of $S$ into $\bar{S}$.
-The BP $A$ is contained in the component of $S_B$ containing $\partial S$.
-In the closed surface $\bar{S}$, the two curves in $A$ can be isotoped into curves in the component of $\bar{S}_C$ that does not contain $\partial S$ because $B$ and $C$ are isotopic in $\bar{S}$.
-Similarly, the BP $D$ is contained in the component of $S_C$ containing $\partial S$, and in $\bar{S}$, the two curves in $D$ can be isotoped into curves in the component of $\bar{S}_B$ that does not contain $\partial S$.
-It turns out that $\pi(a)$ and $\pi(d)$ lie in distinct components of $\bar{S}_{\pi(b)}$.
+Let $H$ denote the handle cut off by $C$ from $\bar{S}$ and containing $\partial S$.
+Let $I$ denote another handle cut off by $C$ from $\bar{S}$.
+The BP $A$ lies in the handle cut off by $B$ from $S$ and containing $\partial S$.
+This handle contains $I$, and the two curves $B$ and $C$ are isotopic in $\bar{S}$.
+It follows that in $\bar{S}$, the two curves in $A$ can be isotoped into curves in $I$.
+On the other hand, the BP $D$ lies in $H$.
+It turns out that $\pi(a)$ and $\pi(d)$ lie in distinct components of $\bar{S}_{\pi(c)}$.
 In particular, $\pi(a)$ and $\pi(d)$ are disjoint and distinct. \end{proof}

 \begin{lem} Let $(a, b, c, d, e, f)$ be a 6-tuple defining a hexagon in $\calt(S)$ of type 2 with $a$ and $d$ BP-vertices.
 Then there exist a curve $a_0$ in $a$ and a curve $d_0$ in $d$ such that each of $a_0$ and $d_0$ is disjoint from any of $a,\ldots, f$, and the surface obtained by cutting $S$ along $a_0\cup d_0$ is homeomorphic to $S_{0, 5}$. \end{lem}